kubecost/docs/guide-continuous-request-sizing.md

-Guide: Continuous request right-sizing with Kubecost's Kubescaler
+Continuous Request Right-Sizing with Kubecost's Kubescaler
 =================================================================

-> **Note**: This feature is in a pre-release (alpha/beta) state.
-It has limitations. please read the documentation carefully.
+> **Note**: This feature is in a pre-release (alpha/beta) state and has limitations.
+Please read the documentation carefully.

 Kubecost's Kubescaler implements continuous request right-sizing: the automatic application of Kubecost's high-fidelity [recommendations](https://github.com/kubecost/docs/blob/main/api-request-right-sizing-v2.md) to your containers' resource requests.
-This provides an easy way to automatically improve your allocation of cluster resources by improving efficiency!
+This provides an easy way to automatically improve your allocation of cluster resources by improving efficiency.

-Kubescaler can be enabled and configured on a per-workload basis so that only the workloads you want to be edited will be edited.
+Kubescaler can be enabled and configured on a per-workload basis so that only the workloads you want edited will be edited.

 ## Setup

 Kubescaler is part of the [cluster-controller](https://github.com/kubecost/docs/blob/main/controller.md) component of Kubecost.
-Follow the instructions in that doc to get it running in your cluster!
+Follow the instructions in that doc to get it running in your cluster.
 Please note that the cloud provider "key" setup is not required for Kubescaler to work.

 ## Usage